pzerger/supplemental/CISSP/agreements.md

 While an MOA indicates an intended common purpose or shared vision between parties, the specifics are usually not legally binding like a contract.
 MOAs help coordinate efforts and streamline communication about reciprocal commitments between organizations working towards similar goals.

+**NOTE:** An MOA is an enforceable legal contract, whereas an MOU is not.

 ## Memorandum Of Understanding (MOU)

 A **Memorandum of Understanding (MOU)** is a written agreement outlining the terms and details between multiple parties to cooperatively work together towards common goals and objectives.